Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Operators

 \section{AISQL Operators}

-In this section, we introduce the core operators that power semantic data processing in Cortex AISQL.
-These operators extend SQL with natural-language semantics, allowing users to express complex semantic tasks directly within queries.
+The core operators that power semantic data processing in Cortex AISQL extend SQL with natural-language semantics, allowing users to express complex analytical tasks directly within queries.
 For each operator, we specify its signature, behavior, and typical usage, and show how the operators compose with standard SQL while exposing data-parallel execution to support rich analytical workflows.
 Table~\ref{tab:relational_algebra} shows the definitions of the key semantic operators implemented in AISQL.